ktsao12/elevator/README.txt

 Elevators

-Originally Homework #6: Concurrent Elevator Controller for CS361: Computer Systems Architecture
-Parallel computing, multithreading, C programming.
+Originally Homework #6: Concurrent Elevator Controller for CS361: Computer Systems Architecture with Professor Cynthia B. Taylor Parallel computing, multithreading, C programming.

 The purpose of this assignment was to create a multithreaded program that simulates passenger and elevator travel.
 An M-story highrise has an N-amount of elevators, each able to serve every floor.
 However, each elevator only has room for one passenger.
 A randomized set of passengers is created, and each requests an elevator immediately at the execution of the program.
 Since each elevator can only serve one passenger at a time, they must travel to the correct floors, pick up their assigned passengers, travel to the correct floors, and drop them off.